Acly/krita-ai-diffusion/CONTRIBUTING.md

 If no file for your language exists, you can use the `new_language.json.template` file and rename it.
 It will show up in the plugin's language settings after a restart.

+You can check [existing translations here](https://github.com/Acly/krita-ai-diffusion/tree/main/ai_diffusion/language) - this might be more up-to-date than your local installation!

 To edit a localization file, open the file in a text editor and provide translations for each of the english text strings.
 For example, to provide a German translation, it could look like this: